Forming the questions

 3. Prioritise and select the final question list

 It is likely that more questions will be suggested than can possibly be addressed within your guideline.
 Consider the time and resources available for the completion of the guideline and establish a realistic limit on the number of questions that will be feasible to consider.
 Ensure that these address the areas of greatest uncertainty, impact or variation in current practice or policy.
-For example, in the alcohol and pregnancy example presented above, the question of ‘what are the health impacts of excess alcohol consumption in pregnancy’ may be considered a lower priority question, perhaps a background question, as it is not a key area of uncertainty and would not inform specific actions to improve policy or practice in the same way that other questions might.
+For example, in the alcohol and pregnancy example presented above, the question of ‘what are the health impacts of excess alcohol consumption in pregnancy’ is not a key area of uncertainty an so may be considered a lower priority question, perhaps a background question, as it would not inform specific actions to improve policy or practice in the same way that other questions might.

 Guideline development groups should conduct a transparent process of prioritisation to select questions.
 This can be a direct discussion in a meeting of the group, or can be conducted using more formal, Delphi-style techniques, either in person or online.
 The use of logic models can also help inform this selection.
 The GRADE Working Group recommends a process that includes: